-n November 1997 Dutch artist Paulien Lethen used the Home Depot garden shed model Chelsea, 8 x 10 ft./ 2 ½ x 3 m, she had installed in her backyard for plants in the winter, as an exhibition space.
+In November 1997 Dutch artist Paulien Lethen used the Home Depot garden shed in her backyard - model Chelsea, 8 x 10 ft./ 2 ½ x 3 m, -for an exhibition in a Williamsburg art tour weekend.
 Holland Tunnel Gallery was born.
 From 1997-2007 Lethen presented a monthly show schedule.
+Momentarily there are exhibitions again regularly.
 Every exhibition became a unique installation with interaction between art and the unusual space.
 The gallery gained recognition in the international art world and became a neighborhood icon as a microcosm of local and international talent.
 Roberta Smith, art critic of The New York Times, reported: "One of the quirkiest spaces in Williamsburg is Holland Tunnel, on South Third Street, a front-runner for first place as the tiniest gallery in the metropolitan area.”

 PARIKIA PAROS GREECE

 In 2000 Holland Tunnel Gallery opened a second art space, located on the island of Paros, Greece.
 Before moving to New York in the ‘80’s, Dutch artist and founder of the gallery Paulien Lethen lived on Paros on a permanent basis for a number of years.
-When she and her sister, Dutch jazz pianist/vocalist Heleen Schuttevaêr bought an historic Cycladic house in the old center of Parikia, they could realize an idea they already had for a long time.
-This summer, the Paros gallery exists 15 years that will be celebrated with special exhibitions and events.
-The Paros gallery is the complete opposite of he tiny Williamsburg gallery.
-The exhibitions begin at street level in arched spaces where previously potatoes, onions, olives and wine were stored and the courtyard, and continue upstairs.
-The kitchen, dining room, library and family bedrooms lead to the spectacular 15 foot (4 ½ meter) high salla (salon).
+When she and her sister, Dutch jazz pianist/vocalist Heleen Schuttevaêr bought a Cycladic 18th century house in the old center of Parikia, a historic merchant mansion, they could realize an idea they already had for a long time.
+Since 2000, every summer there are concerts, poetry readings, artist talks and model drawing classes where artists, Greek neighbors, friends and tourists gather.
+Holland Tunnel Paros is the opposite of the one-space Williamsburg gallery.
+The exhibitions begin at street level in arched spaces where previously potatoes, onions, olives and wine were stored and continue in the courtyard and upstairs.
+Here the kitchen, dining room, library and family bedrooms lead to the spectacular 15 foot (4 ½ meter) high salla (salon).
 Exhibitions often have an ancient Greek theme, like Labyrinth, Metamorphosis, Oracle, Pandemonium.